AgustinPardo/ETL-OT-Challenge/README.md

 ##### Option 2: Using script

-The execution will be a background paralell process for each dataset(faster than manuall option).
+The execution will be a background paralell process for each dataset(faster than manual option).

 Add permisions.
 Execute:
 ```bash